 Finding a place to stay: how to get started

-Before you start searching, decide which type of accommodation you are looking for.
+Before you start searching, decide which type of accommodation you are looking for and determine your monthly budget.
 You could consider renting a room in a private home, flat-sharing with other students or staying in a student hotel.
 Write down your wishes and start searching within the categories of your preference.
 To make this easier, we created two useful documents for you:

 Webinars: How to find a room in Amsterdam?